dougtoppin/presentation-splunk-docker/PITCHME.md

 ---
-### Challenges presented by containers and clusters
+### Challenges presented by containers

-* scaling of containers
+* Scaling of containers
-* scaling of nodes
+* Scaling of nodes
 * Potentially ephemeral but maybe not
 * Should containers and cluster nodes register with the aggregation system or simply come and go?
 * Small applications comprising a service all over the place
 * Request tracking of the entire chain may be difficult

 +++
-### Challenges presented by containers and clusters
+### Challenges presented by containers

 * Management and orchestration also very distributed
 * Superfluous log data
+* Container systems evolving
-* How much of the container and clustering environment engines do you also monitor?
+* How much of the container and clustering environment/engines do you also monitor?
 * How does the log aggregator identify who is sending the logging and associate related services?

 +++
-### Challenges presented by containers and clusters
+### Challenges presented by containers
 * Likely many more sockets/connections consuming system resources
 * Another UI/management/monitoring system for ops to learn
 * Container environments and orchestration systems are evolving, how closely do you need to monitor them?
 * Administrator (people with access really) behavior such as exec'ing a shell into a container with secrets

 +++
-### Challenges presented by containers and clusters
+### Challenges presented by containers

 Basic components of a container system
 ![Image](assets/docker-logging-nonclustered-bare.jpg)
 +++
-### Challenges presented by containers and clusters
+### Challenges presented by containers
 What talks to what
 ![Image](assets/docker-logging-nonclustered-connections.jpg)
 +++
-### Challenges presented by containers and clusters
+### Challenges presented by containers
 Clusters complicate things
 ![Image](assets/docker-logging-clustered-bare.jpg)
 +++
-### Challenges presented by containers and clusters
+### Challenges presented by containers
 Numerous connections and points of interest
 ![Image](assets/docker-logging-clustered-connections.jpg)
 +++
-### Challenges presented by containers and clusters
+### Challenges presented by containers
-Containers and the individual level and clustered
+Everything combined
 ![Image](assets/docker-logging-1.jpg)

 ---